 Today I want to help you get good at the best movements along with getting fitter.
 I’d like to outline what a pretty well balanced workout looks like, or show you what to at least aim for your weekly plan to include, so you can then create your own.

 For the purposes of this article, I am going to focus on the Full Body Workout, but remember to always apply the same principles to any workout –> you are looking for balance between muscle groups and/movement patterns, so if you choose a push, for example, include a pull as well.

 Full body workouts are the bee’s knees if you ask me; you can get more calories burned and you can move your body as a whole.
 I often apply the same “rules” to both my strength and conditioning workout designs because I see them complimenting each other.
-There may be some people who have different conditioning/strength goals than just general fitness, so I will leave it up to them to seek a tailored program to follow.
+There may be some people who have different conditioning/strength goals, so I will leave it up to them to seek a tailored program to follow.
 For the purposes of the general population (and even me), this is the template I recommend.